 - Imports from Marrakesh has a large selection of zillij tiles, many in blues, with designs in diamond shapes and more.

-- Sahara Design sells a wide selection of Moroccan tiles and architectural elements; check out different collections to complete the exact look you want in your home.
+- Maroc Architecture sells a wide selection of Moroccan tiles and architectural elements; check out different collections to complete the exact look you want in your home.

 Moroccan design incorporates bold colors, such as fuchsia, royal blue, deep purple, and vibrant red, with the soothing neutral colors of the desert, such as sand, taupe, beige, and shades of white.
 Bold accent walls are common in this design style.